TheBromo/tower-defense/README.md

 #### Rendering System

+> The Rendering System is responsible for visualizing elements on the canvas.
+What classes can be renderd is defined by the `Rendreable` interface.

 The rendering is called each `game.loop()`.
 As the Rendering has to be done in the UI Thread the GameThread( `game.loop()`) is waiting.
 This is so the rendering does not spam the UI Thread until it dies and the calling of the render function doesn't have to be locked to a fixed number.

 ```